subhh/libconnect/README.md

 Visit our git repository: https://github.com/subhh/libconnect

-## 7.0.2
+## 7.0.3
-    - EZB: Fixed wrong bibid tag name
+      - EZB and DBIS:
+        - warpto links changed to https (Fixed not working redirect)
+        - Guzzle: Fixed Search with more than 1 word

 Tested with
     - TYPO3 8.7.24